 - As a school we access the following services; Speech and Language, Educational Psychology, Behaviour Support and Specialist Learning Support

-- Should a child require additional equipment or facilities to support them the school where possible will secure funding where possible, via an EHCP plan when appropriate, or by school funds, or by charity application.
+- Should a child require additional equipment or facilities to support them, the school where possible will secure funding, via an EHC plan when appropriate, or by school funds, or by charity application.

 - Should a parent not be happy with the training or expertise available to their child then an appointment with the Head Teacher should be made, failing this then a parent may seek advice from County Hall.

 - A pupil's progress is regularly monitored and measured and will be discussed in consultation with parents at parents evenings